by John Reiter

 Feeling a hunch forming, Raphael checked the date on the paper.
 It was published in November of 1978.

-“My sister was in Malaga that day, on vacation!”
+“My sister was on vacation in Málaga around that time!”
 The pieces were starting to fall into place.
 “She must have been one of those girls.
 Somehow, she got hold of the sword during the chaos.”

 “And it didn’t do anything to her,” Camilla added.
 They had determined through experimentation that the sword didn’t word for Camilla at all, and Raphael was pretty sure that no female could become Don Juan, based on the thoughts he had experienced when he changed.